ersilia-os/ersilia/writing-style.md

 - Wrap lines at 80 characters, except where it would break a link.
 No need to reformat the whole paragraph to make it perfect -- fewer diffs are easier for reviewers.

 ## File and directory naming conventions

+- Every directory should have a README.md with useful introductory text.

+- All other file and directory names should be all lower case with dashes to separate words.